polterguy/hypereval/help-files/Hypereval/01 - Introduction.md

               delete-widget:sample-modal
 ```

-In fact, if you have installed Hypereval, you can open it up as a _"plugin"_ from Hyper IDE, by clicking the flash
+You can also instantiate Hypereval from within Hyper IDE, due to one of the plugins in Hyper IDE, giving
-button in the top toolbar of Hyper IDE.
+you the ability to play around with code, and snippets of code, in a more _"immediate"_ environment.